byuids-resumes/jewell_resume/docs/index.md

 - Cooperated daily with the company directors and VP of operations to develop replicable SOP’s and sales strategies to reach company-wide sales goals.
 - Consistently performed as the top Account Executive with an average performance of 220% of quota.
 - Director of Sales Hank Fowles – (480) 930-1035

+### Place you did the things you did

+- Build web scraping tool to find and format school district technology data.
+- Used R and the Rvest package to parse and format web data.
+- Saved 30 hours a month with the automated scripts.

 ### Direct-to-Home Sales Representative